Sailing with Children: making the most of the adventure

 Materials needed: A curated collection of maritime stories or history books.

 Brief description: Set aside a dedicated 'Story Hour' where tales of maritime adventures, from daring pirates to intrepid explorers, come alive.
 Select a narrative that resonates with the current journey or destination.
-As children listen, captivated, occasionally pause to point out real-world locations or landmarks relevant to the story.
+As children listen – or read by themselves – they are captivated.
+Occasionally pause to point out real-world locations or landmarks relevant to the story.
 As a progression, invite them to craft their own sea tales inspired by their experiences.
+This game works also wonderfully in preparation of a sailing trip: kids can do the research beforehand to acquire the fitting books, analogue to the planned sailing route and area.

 Safety tips: Choose a cosy and secure spot for storytelling, preferably shielded from strong winds if on deck.